b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - An instance of functional interfaces can be created using **lambda expressions**, or **lambdas** for short.
 - The compiler deduces the types of the lambda from context, using a process known as **type inference**.
 - Omit the types of all lambda parameters unless their presence makes your program clearer.
-- Lambdas share with anonymous classes the property that you can’t reliably serialize and deserialize them across implementations.
+- Lambdas share with anonymous classes the property that you can't reliably serialize and deserialize them across implementations.
-- Don’t use anonymous classes for function objects unless you have to create instances of types that aren’t functional interfaces.
+- Don't use anonymous classes for function objects unless you have to create instances of types that aren't functional interfaces.

 ### Prefer method references to lambdas

 - Java provides a way to generate function objects even more succinct than lambdas: **method references**.
 - Many method references refer to static methods, but there are four kinds that do not.
-- Where method references are shorter and clearer, use them; where they aren’t, stick with lambdas.
+- Where method references are shorter and clearer, use them; where they aren't, stick with lambdas.

 ### Favor the use of standard functional interfaces

 - If one of the standard functional interfaces does the job, you should generally use it in preference to a purpose-built functional interface.
-- Don’t be tempted to use basic functional interfaces with boxed primitives instead of primitive functional interfaces.
+- Don't be tempted to use basic functional interfaces with boxed primitives instead of primitive functional interfaces.
 - When to use a purpose-built functional interface in preference to a standard one?
     - It will be commonly used and could benefit from a descriptive name.
     - It has a strong contract associated with it.